player400/pi/pi_vm/example_executables/readme.txt

 Those files are example executables for the PI emulator.

-Code in those files calculates the Fibonacci sequence.

 Look into the PI emulator readme for information on how to run them.